Contents

 Along the way, I discovered the importance of staying flexible and adaptable.
 I learned that life is a journey, and it can be overwhelming; there’s no one right way to live it.

 In this article, I want to share my journey with you - leaving the Default Path and embracing my curiosity to explore and learn more about myself.
-I’ll talk about how my childhood experiences, pursuing my passion, and traveling shaped my path, and how learning a new language and taking an early three-month sabbatical in Australia played a significant role in my journey.
+I’ll talk about how my childhood experiences, pursuit of my passion, and traveling shaped my path.
+How I learned a new language and taking a three-month sabbatical in Australia played a significant role in my journey.

 If you’re someone who’s curious about finding your own path, then this article is for you.
 I hope that by sharing my story, I can inspire you to follow your intuition and create a life that’s true to who you are.
 So, come along with me on this journey of self-discovery, and let’s find our Pathless Paths together.